szskr/lispforbeginners/README.md

 # lispforbeginners

-Studing notes and codes for lisp beginners.
+Studying notes and codes by a lisp beginner